 The evil began in that assembly, which, according to Mr. Olivier, was at the same time the church and the kingdom.
-He wishes us to believe that the church cannot become corrupt (p.
-25); he admits that it may be enfeebled and may suffer from the condition of the kingdom (p.
-68).
+He wishes us to believe that the church cannot become corrupt (page 25); he admits that it may be enfeebled and may suffer from the condition of the kingdom (page 68).
 If he means that God will keep true believers to the end, he does not think, I suppose, to give us fresh light by telling us so.
-Substantially, therefore, *the* only result of his book is, that he admits that the existing state of things (believers, as believers, excepted)
+Substantially, therefore, the only result of his book is, that he admits that the existing state of things (believers, as believers, excepted)

 {281}

-is an &#8220;impure Babylon,&#8221; &#8220;without remedy.&#8221; &#8220;It is a horrible corruption which must definitively end in the accomplishment of the *mystery of iniquity,* in a *general apostasy,* upon which the Lord will only have to cause His most terrible judgments to fall&#8221; (p.
-68).
-Let us also remark that he justifies the application of the word apostasy to the state of things which has long existed (p.
-65).
+is an "impure Babylon", "without remedy".
+"It is a horrible corruption which must definitively end in the accomplishment of the *mystery of iniquity*, in a *general apostasy*, upon which the Lord will only have to cause His most terrible judgments to fall" (page 68).
+Let us also remark that he justifies the application of the word apostasy to the state of things which has long existed (page 65).

 Mr. Olivier applies the passage, @1 Timothy 4: 1 - 3, to religious forms destitute of life.
-The errors which are there pointed out &#8220;exactly concern superstitious practices.&#8221; We find (p.
-67), that those who are guilty of them &#8220;have already apostatised.&#8221; In this catalogue of irremediable evils is found the state of the dissenting churches themselves, as also that of the primitive churches immediately after their formation (pp. 50, 56, etc.).
+The errors which are there pointed out "exactly concern superstitious practices".
+We find (page 67), that those who are guilty of them "have already apostatised".
+In this catalogue of irremediable evils is found the state of the dissenting churches themselves, as also that of the primitive churches immediately after their formation (pages 50, 56, etc.).

 But there is another remark to be made here.
 We have seen that Mr. Olivier asserts that the church cannot become corrupt; it is in the kingdom and not in the church that this corruption arises and increases.
 The great thing is, that corruption and apostasy (according to @1 Timothy 4) do exist.
 Let them call it kingdom, or give it any name they will, provided that consciences are reached.
 Popery, Nationalism, and in many respects even Dissenters are infected by this corruption, all being in the kingdom; and this state of things is irremediable.
-I go farther, and I say that this corruption began in the church as well as in the kingdom, since it began by principles of evil and not by the apostasy of individuals&#8212;by principles of evil among true Christians who formed what existed of the church upon earth.
+I go farther, and I say that this corruption began in the church as well as in the kingdom, since it began by principles of evil and not by the apostasy of individuals -- by principles of evil among true Christians who formed what existed of the church upon earth.